-- ✓ Subdivision is a separate section in the Zoning.
-Most of the new additions clarify the processes of the Town's Planning Board during Subdivision review. - ✓ Simple subdivision is still allowed with Zoning Officer / Town Planner approval.
-Simple subdivision allows a land owner to split a single lot, or move a parcel boundary, without planning board review, if there are no new roads or public utility extensions and no additional subdivisions have been made in the last 3 years.
-There are additional review criteria to guide the placement of new lots and preserve ag land. - ✓ Minor subdivisions are still allowed, though there are additional review criteria to guide the placement of new lots and preserve ag land or open space.
+✓ Subdivision is a separate section in the Zoning.
+Most of the new additions clarify the processes of the Town's Planning Board during Subdivision review.

+✓ A lot line adjustment (a type of subdivision allows a land owner to split a single lot, or move a parcel boundary), is still allowed without Planning Board review if there are no new roads or public utility extensions and no additional subdivisions have been made in the last 3 years.